AtsushiSakai/PythonRobotics/README.md

 Any contribution is welcome!!

-If your PR is merged multiple times, I will add your account to the author list.

 # Citing

 If you use this project's code for your academic work, we encourage you to cite [our papers](https://arxiv.org/abs/1808.10703)